Take Care: Release and promotion

-The first track Drake released was "Dreams Money Can Buy" on May 20, 2011 through his October's Very Own blog.
+The first track Drake released was "Dreams Money Can Buy" on May 20, 2011, through his October's Very Own blog.
 Drake mentioned this song was "A Story of Dreams, mixed with reality," and that this was not his first single off the album but that it would be included on Take Care.
 On June 9, 2011, a second track titled "Marvins Room" was released via his blog.
-Drake initially stated that the song would not be featured on Take Care, but because of the song's unexpected success, prompting it was released as a digital and radio single on July 22, 2011 and would be on Take Care.
+Drake initially stated that the song would not be featured on Take Care, but because of the song's unexpected success, prompting it was released as a digital and radio single on July 22, 2011, and would be on Take Care.
 "Trust Issues" was then released shortly after on his blog, but was confirmed not to be on the album via Drake's Twitter.
 He explained that the song was an idea he had from I'm On One and made it "just for fun."
 However, in an interview, Drake stated that Trust Issues, along with Dreams Money Can Buy, would be included in the Birthday Edition of the album.

 On September 10, 2011, Drake released a new song titled "Club Paradise" on his October's Very Own blog.
 "Dropping this for our boy Avery...this was his favorite sh*t during the recording process.
 2 more songs coming tonight as well. ovoxo," he wrote on his blog.
 On September 11, 2011, Drake released another track entitled "Free Spirit" featuring Rick Ross and blogged that another was to be released that night, as well.
 Later that night he released a remix of Waka Flocka Flame's "Round of Applause".
 On September 23, 2011, Drake released the official album cover to Take Care.
+With a striking resemblance, the album cover is likely inspired by Labi Siffre's 1975 album, Remember My Song.
 On October 20, 2011, an unfinished version of "The Real Her" featuring only Lil Wayne was leaked online.
-On October 8, 2011, Drake announced on his OVO blog that Take Care would be pushed back until November 15 because of three sample clearances (Take Care, Cameras, & Practice).
+On October 8, 2011, Drake announced on his OVO blog that Take Care would be pushed back until November 15 because of three sample clearances ("Take Care", "Cameras", and "Practice").
 It was originally to be released on his 25th birthday, October 24, 2011.

 The Club Paradise Tour was revealed to start in November on Twitter.
 However, it was revealed that the tour was delayed until after Christmas/New Year break so Drake could perform at more schools.
 A chopped and screwed version of the album remixed by OG Ron C and DJ Candlestick of the Chopstars titled Chop Care was released on November 29, 2011, and received over 1 million downloads in the first 48 hours.
 It was featured on a variety of media blogs, magazines, and newspapers.
 It was included on year-end lists by several publications, including The New York Times which gave major praise.